 The Community Engagement Liaison is expected to be a resident of the Kensington region, ideally from the Norris Square Park neighborhood (zip codes 19122 and 19133), and familiar with local community organizations.
 They will be bilingual in Spanish and English, and preferably have existing relationships with some local residents, community organizations, and/or PCW partner organizations.
 The ideal candidate would have some technical background or experience with computers, smar)tphones, and wifi routers, as well as experience in community engagement and organizing in Black and Brown neighborhoods.
 The Community Engagement Liaison will be expected to work with residents and organizations around Norris Square to ensure our wifi network, public relations work, and programming and training events reach the community.

 The Philly Community Wireless team will provide any necessary technical training to ensure the Liaison can build a professional profile in the fields of network engineering and community technology.
-The part-time Community Engagement Liaison would be expected to work an average of 10 hours a week at $20/hr, $800/month over the 24 months of the grant for a total of $19,200.
+The part-time Community Engagement Liaison would be expected to work an average of 20 hours a week at $20/hr, $1600/month over the 12 months for a total of $19,200.
 PCW is fiscally sponsored through the Movement Alliance Project, who will process the Community Engagement Liaison’s paychecks, as well as provide general liability insurance and workers compensation insurance.

 Applicants should send a cover letter and resume to email@example.com.
 Applications are being accepted until the position is filled.